fossabot/raccoon-siem/README.md

 * Manage searches, users, assets, active lists and dictionaries
 * Create reports

-*Development status: Alpha stage.
+*Development status: alpha stage.
 [Github project](https://github.com/tephrocactus/raccoon-console).*

 ### Bus
 Bus is an executable which is responsible for: